 As a mobile food vendor, one of your many responsibilities will be the correct payment of food truck sales tax.
 Even though the consumer is usually responsible for paying the tax, the vendor has the obligation to collect as the seller and submit it to the government.

 Your suppliers do not (or shouldn’t) charge you sales tax on food used exclusively for resale so sales taxes will only be due when you eventually sell food to your food truck customers.
-Because most new food truck owners aren’t familiar with food truck sales tax, we thought we’d share some of the basics.
+Most new food truck owners aren’t familiar with food truck sales tax.
+Because of this, we thought we’d share some of the basics.

 Food Truck Sales Tax Basics

 A sales tax is charged on the sale of services including the sale of most food from a food truck.
 The sales tax is calculated by multiplying the sale price by the current state sales tax rate.
 Forty-five states, plus the District of Columbia impose a sales tax on retail sales of certain services which include food truck meals.
 Sales tax rates vary from state to state.
 Municipalities can also charge a sales tax that will be added to your purchase price on top of the state sales tax.